 We get on the phone with the judge's staff and say, "Hey look, good news on the Jones matter.
 We've got a settled case.
 Can we can come in next Thursday at 10:00?
 Oh, 10:00 is too busy?
 How about 2:00 o'clock?
 Does it work for you?
 Yes.
 Does it work for you?
 Yes.
 You know what?
 Let's go with next Thursday at 2:00 o'clock."

 On the agreed upon date, both clients and both lawyers meet in the Judge's courtroom for a simple hearing called an "uncontested divorce hearing."
 The proceeding is usually quick and the judges are usually more than happy to accomodate them as they prove to be "one more notch" in the judge's belt, so to speak.

 And so that is a summary how a typical Monmouth County NJ divorce case is supposed to work its way through the system.

 Of course every case is different.
 The lady who just hired me who I mentioned at the beginning of this post was apparently treated poorly and improperly by opposing counsel and/or her husband.
 I'm still analyzing what occurred and don't fully understand it yet, but the judge has scheduled a hearing in the near future to figure it all out.

-That is why you should have a highly qualified divorce lawyer representing you.
+u.
 Complications do occur.
 You don't want a real estate lawyer dabbling in your divorce case.
 The consequences could be too damaging to you.